rails/rails/guides/source/routing.md

 After reading this guide, you will know:

-* Understand the code in `routes.rb`.
+* How to interpret the code in `routes.rb`.
-* Construct your own routes, using either the preferred resourceful style or the `match` method.
+* How to construct your own routes, using either the preferred resourceful style or the `match` method.
-* Identify what parameters to expect an action to receive.
+* What parameters to expect an action to receive.
-* Automatically create paths and URLs using route helpers.
+* How to automatically create paths and URLs using route helpers.
-* Use advanced techniques such as constraints and Rack endpoints.
+* Advanced techniques such as constraints and Rack endpoints.

 --------------------------------------------------------------------------------